Sweet Potato Breakfast Hash

 Once you add the sweet potatoes to the pan, everything comes together quickly.
 The bacon adds saltiness and crispiness, and the scrambled eggs on top make it a complete, satisfying, delicious meal.

-1. It’s so versatile.
+1. It’s versatile.
 You can switch up the veggies, swap the bacon, or change the seasoning depending on what you’re in the mood for.

 3. It’s great for meal prep.
 This hash stores and reheats well, so it’s an easy option to cook once and enjoy all week!